HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf211.md

     The Textbox.io Rich Text Editor component in the HCL Digital Experience software is deprecated effective January 31, 2023 and will End of Support (EOS) on January 31, 2024.
 See the Help Center topic [Deprecated features](../deprecated_features.md) for more information.

 ## Digital Experience 9.5 Container Version

+### Increase of several parameters for minimal system requirements

+=== "Containers"
+    There is an increase of several parameters for the minimal system requirements for Kubernetes deployments.
+See the [Containerization requirements and limitations](../../get_started/plan_deployment/container_deployment/limitations_requirements.md) for more information.

 ### Digital Asset Management – Copy Media Assets from one Collection to another